Skip to main content

 Far Far West plays more like a classic arena shooter than a cover-based tactical game.
 Standing still is a death sentence.
 The enemy tracking algorithms punish static positions, and on Hard difficulty and above, you will die in seconds if you stop moving.
 Think Doom with six-shooters and magic, not Rainbow Six.

 Your combat toolkit has two halves: firearms and arcane spells drawn from five distinct magic schools.
-Mastering both, and learning how they interact with each other, is the difference between extracting rich and dying broke.
+Mastering both, and learning how they interact, is the difference between extracting rich and dying broke.

 You carry a primary weapon and a secondary sidearm into every drop.
 Weapons are permanent unlocks earned through Weapon Fragments, not random loot drops.
 You select your loadout at the Saloon before each mission.